-As Superfetch is windows integrated service, we recommend to leave it on.
-But If you have Problem with 100% CPU usage, high Disk or Memory usage, degraded performance during RAM-heavy activities, then you can disable Superfetch by following steps below.
+As Superfetch is a windows integrated service, we recommend leaving it on.
+But If you have a problem with 100% CPU usage, high Disk or Memory usage, degraded performance during RAM-heavy activities, then you can disable Superfetch by following the steps below.

 Disable Superfetch From Services